Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/4-perform-sentiment-analysis-in-excel.md

 	This command installs a specific version of Scikit because your UDF will utilize a saved machine-learning model, and that model was saved with Scikit-learn 0.20.3 Generally speaking, a model saved with one version of Scikit-learn should be loaded with the same version.

-1. Now use the following command to install **Xlwings**:
+1. Now use the following command to install Xlwings:

 	```bash
 	pip install xlwings
 	```

-1. Once the installation is complete, you need to install the **Xlwings** add-in to Excel:
+1. Once the installation is complete, you need to install the Xlwings add-in to Excel:

 	```
 	xlwings addin install